deepchecks/deepchecks/docs/source/user-guide/nlp/supported_tasks.rst

   the probabilities should sum to 1 for each sample.

 >>> predictions = ['class_1', 'class_1', 'class_2']
+>>> # Note that even in the binary case the probability must be specified for each class, as is the case in this example
 >>> probabilities = [[0.2, 0.8], [0.5, 0.5], [0.3, 0.7]]

 Multilabel Predictions